claudioametrano/UnFATE/README.md

 ## Workflow
 <img src="./pipeline.png" alt="Drawing" height="480"/>
-1. Data from:  Target enrichment sequencing, Whole genome sequencing and Assemblies
+1. Data from:  Target enrichment sequencing, Whole genome sequencing and Assemblies.
 **Representative sequences** used to build the bait set (included in the repository: UnFATE_markers_195.fas)

 2. **Exonerate 2.2.0** and exonerate_hits.py script from Hybpiper to mine genes from assemblies using the amino acid  representative sequences fasta file (the best reference sequence is selected by BLAST)